Classification of $\Delta$-divisible linear codes spanned by codewords of weight $\Delta$

-We would like to point out the following border cases which are covered by Theorem~\ref{thm:main}. \begin{enumerate}[(a)] \item The zero code of length $n$ is $\Delta$-divisible and spanned by an empty set of codewords of weight $\Delta$ for any positive integer $\Delta$.
+We would like to point out the following border cases which are covered by Theorem~\ref{thm:main}. \begin{enumerate}[(a)] \item For any positive integer $\Delta$, the $[n,0]_q$ zero code of length $n$ is $\Delta$-divisible and spanned by an empty set of codewords of weight $\Delta$.
 It is covered by Theorem~\ref{thm:main} as an empty direct sum, extended by $n$ zero positions. \item The value of $a$ can be $0$.
 This appears whenever $\Delta$ is coprime to $q$, including also the trivial situation $\Delta = 1$.
 Here, only direct sums of $\Delta$-fold repeated simplex codes of dimension $1$ appear, which are the same as the ordinary repetition codes of length $\Delta$.
 In the case $\Delta = 1$ this means that $C$ is the full Hamming space of some dimension, possibly extended by zero positions. \end{enumerate}

-Further related work includes the classical result of Bonisoli characterizing constant weight codes \cite{bonisoli1983every} and the generalization to two-weight codes where one of the weights is twice the other \cite{jungnickel2018classification}.
+Further related work includes the classical result of Bonisoli characterizing constant weight codes \cite{bonisoli1983every} and the generalization to two-weight codes whose bigger weight equals the length of the code \cite{jungnickel2018classification}.